-1. Consistent with state law, Tthe Department shall retain all BWC recordings for a minimum of sixty (60) days, after which recordings may be erased, destroyed or recycled.
+1. Consistent with state law, the Department shall retain all BWC recordings for a minimum of sixty (60) days, after which recordings may be erased, destroyed or recycled.

-Notwithstanding any other provision of this policy, the Department shall retain BWC recordings for a minimum of two years if
+Notwithstanding any other provision of this policy, the Department shall retain BWC recordings for a minimum of two years if:

 - a.
 The recording is of an incident involving a member's use of force or officer-involved shooting; or - b.
-The recording is of an incident that leads to the detention or arrest of an individual; or - a.c.
-The recording is relevant to a formal or informal complaint against a member or the Department in adherence with local, state, federal statues and Department policy. - 2.
+The recording is of an incident that leads to the detention or arrest of an individual; or - c.
+The recording is relevant to a formal or informal complaint against a member or the Department. - 2.
 Notwithstanding any other provision of this policy, a BWC recording may be saved for a longer or indefinite period of time as part of a specific case if deemed relevant to a criminal, civil or administrative matter. - 3.
 A member may not delete any BWC recording without prior authorization.
 The member seeking to delete a recording shall submit a memorandum to his/her Commanding Officer requesting to delete footage from a BWC file and shall make an entry of the request in the appropriate case file, if applicable.
-The Commanding Officer shall then forward the memorandum to the Commanding Officer of the RMO for evaluation and appropriate action.
+The Commanding Officer shall then forward the memorandum to the Commanding Officer of the RMO for evaluation and appropriate action. - 4.
+Subject to the above limitations, members of the RMO are authorized to delete BWC recordings in accordance with the Department's established retention policies on BWC recordings or when directed by the Commanding Officer of the RMO.